 Not every brand uses ID numbers on their bags, but Furla is one of them.
 You’ll spot an ID number on a small white tag inside your bag.

-It’s worth noting that just because a bag has an ID number doesn’t automatically mean that it’s genuine.
+It’s worth noting that just because a bag has an ID number doesn’t automatically mean it’s genuine.
 If the bag doesn’t have an ID number, it’s an issue.